Cancellation of 2020 Prudential RideLondon

 Restrictions will be kept to a minimum but because the event route itself must be kept clear, there will be no parking available on the route.
 It is suggested that you make alternative plans to park your vehicle in adjacent roads that are not affected by the events.
 Any cars parked on the routes after the parking restrictions have been implemented will be removed.
 Over the three weekends in the run up to the event, all cars parked on the Prudential RideLondon routes will have leaflets placed on their windscreens with further information to help further raise awareness of the event.

-Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet in early July to every household and business on the route.
-At that time, bespoke area information will be available to download here in July.
+Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet prior to the event to every household and business on the route.
+At that time, bespoke area information will be available to download from our Community Info page.

 The best way to ensure you are not affected is to check this information and then plan ahead and make alternative arrangements if necessary.